 I know that for me, who was in town celebrating my 30th birthday, this low-stress, budget-friendly vacation was the most fitting experience imaginable to ring in a new decade.

-*this post was sponsored by Palace Resorts.
+*Thanks to Palace Resorts for sponsoring this post.
 Thank you for supporting the brands that make this blog possible.